 If you are interested in more information on the key issues for Aboriginal people in Canada, "8 Basic Barriers to Aboriginal Employment"

 Interested in learning more about the impacts of the Indian Act?
-This little book is a great place to start.
+This little book is a national bestseller and is great place to start.